What Are You Leaving Behind & What Are You Moving Towards?

 Author Bio

 Soul Somatic Therapy is founded by a Somatic Experiencing Practitioner (SEP) therapist and former international finance professional, Verinder Sharma, who has lived and worked across multiple countries.
-After experiencing firsthand the hidden nervous system impact of relocation, career transitions, and life abroad, he now supports expats, InterNations members, and globally mobile professionals through somatic experiencing therapy.
+After experiencing firsthand the hidden nervous system impact of relocation, career transitions, and life abroad, he now supports expats, digital nomads, and globally mobile professionals through somatic experiencing therapy.

 His work focuses on helping people regulate overwhelm, anxiety, and burnout during major life transitions, especially moving country, adapting to new cultures, and rebuilding a sense of belonging.
-He offers online sessions for the international community, integrating trauma-resolution, body-based approaches that go beyond traditional talk therapy.
+He offers online sessions for the international community, integrating stress and trauma resolution, body-based approaches that go beyond traditional talk therapy.